mwajdzik/others/aws/Basics.md

 - automates the process of adding or removing EC2 instances based on traffic demand for the application

+## Route 53
+- a place where we configure and manage web domains for websites or applications we host on AWS
+- allows to register a new domain, eg. example.com
+- DNS service
+- health checking - Route 53 sends automated requests over the Internet to the app to verify that it's reachable, available, and functional
+- create Record Sets - eg. www.example.com - DNS configuration
+- Route 53 automatically sends DNS record information to DNS servers AND it is also where it is decided where traffic request for that domain/IP address are routed

+## Lambda
+- lambda is serverless computing - it is the next generation of cloud computing that will replace EC2 instances (for the most part)
+- a compute service that lets run code without provisioning or managing servers
+- it executes the code only when needed and scales automatically
+- New function, Select blueprint (search for hello-world)
+- lambda can be triggered based on an event comming from SNS

 ## Examples
 - Netflix - EC2/RDS/S3
 - Dropbox - UI for S3